ZeroDayArcade/RG353-WiFi-Penetration-Tool/README.md

 <a href="https://github.com/ZeroDayArcade/capture-handshake-wpa-wifi-hacking">Capturing 4-Way Handshake from WPA/WPA2 Networks</a>
 <a href="https://github.com/ZeroDayArcade/cracking-wpa-with-handshake">Cracking WPA/WPA2 Passwords with 4-Way Handshake</a>

+**More Retro Gaming Handhelds:**
+<a href="https://www.youtube.com/shorts/auvxesBrZwU">Connecting a Game Boy Advance SP to the Internet</a>
+<a href="https://www.youtube.com/shorts/94pTU2rXiVE">Multiplayer Quake 1 on a Nintendo DS vs PC Player: Crossplay</a>
+<a href="https://zerodayarcade.com/tutorials/anbernic-rg353-quake-multiplayer">Tutorial - Crossplay Quake on Anbernic RG353PS vs PC</a>

 # Find Hacking Bounties in Gaming:
 🎮  <a href="https://zerodayarcade.com/bounties">zerodayarcade.com/bounties</a>